 IMPORTANT: The entry of Foreign Nationals is temporarily suspended beginning 0001H of 22 March 2021 until 21 April 2021.
 Please read our full advisory by clicking here.

 The Balikbayan Program as instituted by Republic Act 6768 (amended by Republic Act 9174) was launched by the Philippine Government to attract and encourage overseas Filipinos to come and visit their motherland.
 This is in recognition of their contribution to the economy of the country through the foreign exchange inflow and revenues that they generate.

-• A Filipino citizen who has been continuously out of the Philippines for a period of at least one (1) year from the date of last departure and their families
+- A Filipino citizen who has been continuously out of the Philippines for a period of at least one (1) year

-Balikbayans traveling to the Philippines are advised to declare before the Philippine Immigration Officer at the port of entry that he/she is availing of the privilege and has to present either their old Philippine passport or copy of Philippine birth certificate as proof of their former Philippine citizenship.
+Balikbayans traveling to the Philippines who are former Filipinos are advised to declare before the Philippine Immigration Officer at the port of entry that they are availing of the privilege and have to present either their old Philippine passport or copy of Philippine birth certificate as proof of their former Philippine citizenship.

 Accompanying family members of the Balikbayan should bring appropriate supporting documents: